Articles of Association

 2. The Secretary shall draw up minutes of the business transacted at each meeting, which shall be adopted and signed by the President and the Secretary.
 In deviation from the provisions of the law in this respect, the opinion of the President about the establishment and the contents of a resolution shall not be decisive.

-3. The board of directors meets as often as the chairman or two members of the board of directors deem necessary, at a minimum of four meetings annually.
-The meetings are convened by the chairman, and in his absence by one of the other members of the board of directors.
+3. The board of directors meets as often as the chair or two members of the board of directors deem necessary, at a minimum of four meetings annually.
+The meetings are convened by the chair, and in his absence by one of the other members of the board of directors.
 Meetings of the board can be held by assembly of the directors or by means of telephone conversations, video conferencing or through any other means of communication that allows all participating directors to communicate with each other at the same time.
 Participation in a meeting held in such manner shall be considered to be attendance at the meeting.

 4. By means of a set of standing orders further regulations with respect to meetings of and the adoption of resolutions by the Executive Committee may be given.